-- Software products and combined hardware and software products; and - Software updates, maintenance and services.
+- · Software products and combined hardware and software products; and - Software updates, maintenance and services.

 We apply software revenue recognition guidance, ASC 985-605, "Software Revenue Recognition," to all transactions involving the sale of software products and hardware products that include software.
 We recognize product and license revenue when persuasive evidence of an arrangement exists, the product has been delivered, there are no uncertainties surrounding product acceptance, there are no significant future performance obligations, the license fees are fixed or determinable, and collection of the license fee is considered probable.
 Amounts received in advance of meeting these criteria are deferred.
 Fees for arrangements with payment terms extending beyond customary payment terms are considered not to be fixed or determinable, in which case revenue is deferred and recognized when payments become due from the customer or are actually collected, provided that all other revenue recognition criteria have been met.
 As required by ASC 985-605, we determine the value of the product component of our multiple-element arrangements using the residual method when vendor specific objective evidence (VSOE) of fair value exists for the undelivered elements of the support and maintenance agreements.
 VSOE of fair value is based on the price charged when an element is sold separately or renewed.
 Under the residual method, the fair value of the undelivered elements is deferred and the remaining portion of the arrangement fee is allocated to the delivered elements and is recognized as revenue.
-For hardware transactions where software is not incidental, we do not separate the license fee and we do not apply separate accounting guidance to the hardware and software elements.

-Our software updates and maintenance provides customers with rights to unspecified software product upgrades released during the term of the agreement and other security solutions sold as a service or annuity.
+Our software updates, maintenance and services include customers rights to unspecified software product upgrades released during the term of the agreement, Security Software blades that are sold as a service, including the IPS, antivirus and anti-malware, anti-spam and email security, Web security, DLP and Application control, and other security solutions.
 Our support offerings include multiple services to our customers primarily telephone access to technical support personnel and hardware support services.
 We recognize revenues from software updates, maintenance and services ratably over the term of the agreement.